drBenway/pixi-vn-wiki/start/make-visual-novel.md

 ## Define assets and load them

 One of the first steps is choosing where to save your visual novel assets.
-In this case, we will save the assets in the Firebase storage.
+In this case, we will save the assets in the Firebase storage (a hosting service).

 Before using an asset it is highly recommended to [initialize the asset matrix](/start/assets-management.md#initialize-the-asset-matrix-at-project-start).